Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Conclusions

-The role of van Hove singularity is manyfold: (i) vHS is in general necessary origin of ferromagnetic ordering in itinerant electron systems, (ii)~vHS results in first-order phase transition between paramagnetic and ferromagnetic phases with the corresponding phase separation, (iii)~non-standard electronic properties caused by vHS result in turn inverse entropy response on the application of magnetic field.
+In this work we study the first-order paramagnetic-ferromagnetic phase transition (FOPT) for an itinerant system with~fcc lattice and with giant van~Hove singularity in~the~electron density of states.
+The role of van Hove singularity is manyfold: (i) vHS is in general necessary condition for ferromagnetic ordering in itinerant electron systems, (ii)~vHS results in first-order phase transition between paramagnetic and ferromagnetic phases with the corresponding electronic phase separation, (iii)~non-standard electronic properties caused by vHS provide, in turn, an~inverse entropy response on the application of magnetic field.
+It is shown that giant van Hove singularity, being a main cause of electronic phase separation, strongly affects temperature dependence of $\Delta S$ in the vicinity of~a~tricritical point.

-It is shown that the magnetocalorical effect in metallic systems undergoing a first-order phase transition to the ferromagnetic state can have significant features due to the sample splitting into two phases having different values of band filling.
-To observe this effect, it is sufficient only to provide the special behavior of the density of states, no additional interactions should be considered.
-In particular, it was found that the contribution to $\Delta S$ from the ferromagnetic phase in the low-temperature region has an inverse sign.
-With increasing temperature, this contribution has pronounced peak at the temperature of the leaving PS region in a finite field and has a strong almost linear dependence inside the PS region in zero magnetic field and away PS PS region in finite magnetic field.
-This feature can find technical application in devices based on the control of the $ \Delta S $ sign by changing the temperature or other parameters.
+Chosen in this work perfect relation between nearest and next-nearest neighbor hopping integral values producing giant van Hove singularity for fcc-lattice is not strictly necessary.
+Earlier investigations of the problem yields that some deviations from this relation results in the replacement of divergence of DOS by a wide plateau with high value of $\rho(\epsilon)$, see Refs.~\onlinecite{2019:Igoshev_PMM,2019:Igoshev_JETP_letters,2023:Igoshev_fcc_fRG,2022:Igoshev_DOS_fcc}.
+This fact does not break completely anomalous thermodynamical properties which allows one to expect the PS existence and inverse MCE in this case.

-Perfect relation between nearest and next-nearest neighbour hopping producing giant van Hove singularity appears to be not absolutely necessary.
-Earlier investigations on the problem yields that some devitions from this relation results in the replacement of divergence of DOS by a wide plateu with high value of $\rho(\epsilon)$~\cite{2019:Igoshev_PMM,2019:Igoshev_JETP_letters,2023:Igoshev_fcc_fRG,2022:Igoshev_DOS_fcc}.
-This does not completely breaks anomalous thermodynamical properties which allows to expect the PS existence and inverse MCE in this case.
+We consistently treat appearing near the FOPT electronic phase separation and its~impact on a value of~magnetocaloric effect.
+The thermodynamic theory based on Landau grand potential expansion for the ferromagnetic-paramagnetic phase transition is developed for the electronic phase-separated state.
+In contrast to conventional free energy expansion the proposed grand potential expansion provides correct account for electronic phase separation effects.
+It is rigorously shown that ferromagnetic phase involved in the phase-separated state exhibits negative magnetic susceptibility in the vicinity of~tricritical point.
+It leads to the fact that FM part of the sample becomes more disordered, when magnetic field is applied, then its entropy increases, so an inverse MCE effect manifests itself.